1932base/Game-of-Life-Hyperskill-/README.md

-My implementation of the Game of Life project on Hyperskill.
-(A work in progress.)
+Console implementation of the Game of Life using Java.